Learning to live in the current world with more faith, hope, & joy. Offering enduring wisdom for changing times.

-This is not a class for the faint of heart but for those who are willing to be involved in the journey to wholeness by living life as it is, for those who are willing to have the courage to be themselves.
-If you are interested in these benefits, this could be the class for you.
+This is not a class for the faint of heart but for those who are willing to be involved in the journey into wholeness by living life as it is, for those who are willing to have the courage to be themselves.